Helping Teens Build Healthy Relationships

 1. What is love?

-2. There are multiple dimensions of a relationship.
+2. The dynamics of a relationship.

 First, the word love means many different things in the English Language.
 I love ice cream and I love my wife.
 Are these two kinds of love the same?
 I hope not.